 In connection with the audit of our financial statements for the year ended December 31, 2019, our independent auditor identified material weaknesses in our internal control over financial reporting.
 A "material weakness" is a deficiency, or a combination of deficiencies, in internal control over financial reporting such that there is a reasonable possibility that a material misstatement of our annual or interim financial statements will not be prevented or detected on a timely basis.
 The material weaknesses related to certain corporate finance and accounting oversight functions residing over the detection of errors that were present within the Company's valuation of its common stock and other equity instruments, the accounting for and the balance sheet and cashflow presentation of material amounts of funding received in advance of issuing the respective convertible preferred stock notes and warrants and the timely completion and review of the Company's Annual Report on Form 1-K for the year ended December 31, 2019, which were primarily the result of the lack of sufficient and competent accounting and finance resources.
-The Company plans on hiring a corporate controller or CFO who has the requisite US GAAP and SEC Reporting expertise upon completion of the 2019 Regulation A Offering to remediate these material weaknesses.
-As of the date of this Offering Circular, the Company has hired an interim controller and an interim accounting manager while it continues to recruit for the CFO position.
+The Company has begun the recruiting process to hire a CFO who has the requisite US GAAP and SEC Reporting expertise to remediate these material weaknesses.
+As of the date of this Offering Circular, the Company has hired an interim accounting manager while it continues to recruit for the CFO position.